curegit/stylegan-fastapi/README.md

 StyleGAN FastAPI can be customized by using a configuration file.
 StyleGAN FastAPI uses the TOML format for configuration, and the default TOML file is located in `default/config.toml`.

-You can specify a different TOML file to use by setting the `STYLEGAN_TOML` environment variable.
+You can specify a different configuration TOML file to use by setting the `STYLEGAN_TOML` environment variable.
-`STYLEGAN_TOML` must be an absolute path or a relative path from the working directory to the TOML file.
+`STYLEGAN_TOML` must be an absolute path or a relative path to the TOML file from the working directory.
-Note that the `STYLEGAN_TOML` environment variable must be set before importing the `api` Python package.
+Note that the `STYLEGAN_TOML` environment variable must be set before importing the `api/` Python package.

 ```sh
 export STYLEGAN_TOML="./custom_config.toml"